Esperanto: Education

 In the United States, Esperanto is notably offered as a weekly evening course at Stanford University's Bechtel International Center.

 Conversational Esperanto, The International Language, is a free drop-in class that is open to Stanford students and the general public on campus during the academic year.

 With administrative permission, Stanford students can take the class for two credits a quarter through the Linguistics Department.

 Esperanto-USA suggests that Esperanto can be learned in, at most, one quarter of the amount of time required for other languages.

+Internet resources

+Esperanto speakers often learn the language through self-directed study, online tutorials, and correspondence courses taught by volunteers.

+On 28 May 2015, the language learning platform Duolingo launched a free Esperanto course for English speakers.
+On 25 March 2016, when the first Duolingo Esperanto course completed its beta-testing phase, that course had 350,000 people registered to learn Esperanto through the medium of English.
+By July 2018, the number of learners had risen to 1.36 million.

+As of October 2018, Lernu!, another online learning platform for Esperanto, had 320,000 registered users, and nearly 75,000 monthly visits.

+The language-learning platforms Drops, Memrise and LingQ also have materials for Esperanto.

 The Zagreb method

 The Zagreb method is an Esperanto teaching method that was developed in the city of Zagreb in the late 1970s to early 1980s as a response to the unsatisfactory learning outcomes of traditional natural-language teaching techniques when used for Esperanto.
 Its goal was to streamline the material in order to equip learners with practical knowledge that could be put to use in as short a time frame as possible.
 It is now implemented and available on some of the well-known learning websites in the community.